Health Update - Month 14

 Sleep has been good and consistent this month: 8 hours of sleep, falling into deep sleep around 9:30 pm while watching some light shows, and waking up around 5:30 am feeling refreshed.

 I don't need to track my sleep using extra devices.
-If I sleep well, my body knows it: limbs feel a little numb at waking up, and I feel happy and energetic.
+If I sleep well, my body knows it: my limbs feel a little numb upon waking up, and I feel happy and energetic.
 No digital gimmicks can replace this feeling.

 Despite requiring myself to slow down and avoid activities that would cause my heart rate to go up, I just learned that I should not have phone conversations for too long, as they can cause my heart rate to rise as well.

-I have been writing down the protocols for sleeping well from all the experiments, and I will share them in another post.
+I have written down the protocols for sleeping well from all the experiments, which you can read in my Sleep Hygiene post.

 Heart Rate (Resting Heart Rate & HRV)